appacademy/graduated-job_seeker-program/pairboarding-problems/w2d4-b.md

 ### Solution \#2

-Instead of using a stack, we could simply use a counter.
+Instead of using a stack, we could use a counter.
 Every time we encounter an opening parenthesis, we increment our counter.

 The logic is very similar to using a stack.
 If we encounter a closing parenthesis, we decrement our count.
 If our count falls below `0`, we know we have encountered an unbalanced amount of parantheses.
 Additionally, if the count is not `0` after the iteration, we have not encountered enough closing parentheses.